 Determines whether the board uses sprints or not.
 This setting also determines which of the Board behavior options are available.

 Defines how issues are added to the board.
 For a detailed description of each option, see Board Behavior.

 Filters which cards are visible on the board.
 This setting is only available when one of the following options is enabled:

 Columns and Swimlanes

-The Columns and Swimlanes tab lets you to define which columns are displayed on your board and add swimlanes.
+The Columns and Swimlanes tab lets you define which columns are displayed on your board and add swimlanes.

 Settings for Columns

 The first group of settings defines the columns on your board.

 Columns usually represent progressive stages in the issue lifecycle.

 Cards in the leftmost column are intended to represent unstarted effort.